Documentation Index

 Available in Classic and VPC

-Objects can be easily uploaded or downloaded to the created bucket.
-Uploaded objects can also be managed conveniently.
+You can easily upload to or download from the created bucket.
+You can also manage uploaded objects conveniently.

 To upload an object to the created bucket:

-1. From the NAVER Cloud Platform console, navigate to i_menu > Services > Storage > Ncloud Storage.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Ncloud Storage.

-2. Select the bucket to upload object to in the Bucket management interface.
+2. Select the bucket to upload object to in the Manage bucket interface.

-3. Click the [Object management] button to move to the Object management interface.
+3. Click [Manage object] to go to the Manage object interface.

-5. When the Upload popup window appears, drag and drop the object to add or click [Add file] and select the file.
+5. When the file upload popup appears, drag and drop the object to add or click [Add file] and select the file.

 • Object names can be specified using Unicode characters with a maximum length of 1,024 bytes (including the prefix) in UTF-8 encoding.